esdcskp-edscpcs/pcs/_pages/outils-securite-app.md

 NOTE: Developers can use any other supported security tools to fit their needs, but IT Security will require that the tool(s) selected integrate with the corporate Threadfix AVM solution.
 See [Additional recommended security tools](#additional-recommended-security-tools) for more details.

 <ul class="list-unstyled">
-{% for type in site.data.app-security-tools.standard %}
+{% for type in site.data.outils-securite-app.standard %}
   <li>
   <details>
     <summary>